Application Guide for High Performance Brushless Servo Systems

 This updated handbook is a helpful guide outlining the design considerations, calculations and application of brushless servo sytems, including helpful engineering formulas and conversion tables.

 - Mechanical considerations

 - Motion profile considerations

 - Sinusoidal brushless motor specifications

 - Grounding, shielding, and segregation

 Application guidelines for sinusoidal brushless servomotors and drive amplifiers

 The trapezoidal or square wave current brushless servo is characterized the same as a brush-type servo drive and is generally well understood.
-The principles of sizing the sinusoidal brushless servo drive are similar, but there are some differences which merit review.
+The principles of sizing the sinusoidal brushless servo motor drive are similar, but there are some differences which merit review.
 Therefore, this section provides the guidelines for applying and sizing a servo drive using the sinusoidal brushless servo drive as an example.
 The basic structure of the servo system to be sized is illustrated in Figure 1.